 Bottom Line

-By understanding why both small businesses as well as larger organizations can fall prey to malicious activities committed by hackers , it will allow companies take proactive steps towards mitigating any risks associated with cybersecurity threats.
+Understanding why both small businesses, as well as larger organizations, can fall prey to malicious activities committed by hackers, will allow companies to take proactive steps toward mitigating any risks associated with cybersecurity threats.
 While some investments may be required upfront, having an effective plan in place can help prevent potential financial losses caused by an attack.
 That’s where an experienced cybersecurity provider like tekRESCUE comes in—contact us to ensure your business is better secured against any malicious intent.